oulinyu/FRezCa-McGill/docs/source/Live.rst

 Live FRezCa
 ===========

+**Live FRezCa is postponed indefinitely due to COVID red zone in Montreal**

-In addition to the main Virtual FRezCa platform on MS Teams, starting the week of Monday, October 5 (tentative for now due to COVID-19), Live FRezCa will be open.
+In addition to the main Virtual FRezCa platform on MS Teams, Live FRezCa will be open.
 Live FRezCa for Fall 2020 is an in-person space on campus for students who would like a quiet place to work and access FRezCa.

 **As with all on-campus activities at McGill this term, masks will be mandatory at Live FRezCa.**